GetShortstack/docs/docs/README.md

 > Webapp: At the top of the code editor, you'll see the hoted URL.
 It's ready to go and be used in any app you're building.
 Go to "home" and you'll see all your endpoints, including this one.

-> CLI: You should now have a shortstack directory at `~/GetShortstack`.
+> CLI: You should now have a Brev directory at `~/GetBrev`.
 Creating a new endpoint will add a python file for the endpoint in that directory. `stack list` will get you the URLs for every endpoint.
 If something didn't work, make sure to login and initialize! `stack login` followed by `stack init`.

 Now let's make the endpoint do something.